mark-glinberg/Knapsack-Project/code/README.md

 requirements.txt - requirements file to easily set up conda environment

+knapsack.yml - packaged conda environment in case requirements.txt does not work

 main.py - main file that you run for anything

 BnB.py - contains the Branch-and-Bound implementation, called by main.py